RaduMarcel/EspressoViews/README.md

 ### How to generate an Espresso Views Report

 You should first [read how to define an EspressoViews report][ReportDef] and then follow [the few syntax rules needed to create a report definiton XML file][ReportSyntax].
 And finally you connect to a database server using EspressoViews and you let the tool process your report defintion file.

-- A report is made of at least two report units

-- A report unit is built around a single SQL query.
-The above example is made of three units, but theoretically there is no limitation as long as the whole structure is a tree structure.

-- Any report definition file can be on his side embedded in another report definition file.
-Also here there is no limitation as long as the linked files are defining a tree structure

 [Ideas]: https://github.com/RaduMarcel/EspressoViews-/wiki/2.-The-main-ideas-behind-this-tool